cysouw/graphicalgrammar/text/english.md

 direct the institution with distinguished ability and success to the present time.
-About the same period, Mr. Leon Vaysse, from the Royal Institution at Paris, was employed as teacher, and brought with him all the important improvements made in that institution since the death of Sieard.
-Underthe impulse of this change, and from the uniform practice of employing only men of liberal education as teachers, the New York Institution has taken its place among the most successful schools of deaf-mute instruction in the world. (p.95) https://archive.org/details/tributetogallaud00barn The author is also called Barnard, but is not apparently related to Frederick Barnard
+About the same period, Mr. Leon Vaysse, from the Royal Institution at Paris, was employed as teacher, and brought with him all the important improvements made in that institution since the death of Sicard.
+Underthe impulse of this change, and from the uniform practice of employing only men of liberal education as teachers, the New York Institution has taken its place among the most successful schools of deaf-mute instruction in the world. (p.95) https://archive.org/details/tributetogallaud00barn The author is also called Barnard, but is not apparently related to Frederick Barnard https://en.wikipedia.org/wiki/Henry_Barnard

 ### Porter (1868) *The instruction of the deaf and dumb in grammar*

 p.
 136-148 https://archive.org/details/ANNUALREPORT-Gallaudet-1868/

+describes history of system, p.
+143: original at hartford, extended by Storrs later (storrs is only at hartford starting in the 1850s)

-same in: American Annals of the Deaf, vol 14 (1869) p30-48 and 128 https://google.com/books?id=E69KAAAAYAAJ
+same in: American Annals of the Deaf, vol 14 (1869) p30-48 and 128 https://google.com/books?id=E69KAAAAYAAJ (page was missing from publication, therefor later added on p.
+128)

 refers to Clark and Jewell